sendwithus/confidence/README.md

-## Description
+## Confidence
-Confidence.js is designed to help you make sense of your A/B test results.
+Confidence.js is a light-weight javascript library to help you make sense of your A/B test results.

 ## Getting started